Einsums/Einsums/README.md

 Optional requirements:

 * A Fast Fourier Transform library, either FFTW3 or DFT from MKL.
-* For call stack backtracing, refer to the requirements listed [here](https://github.com/bombela/backward-cpp).
 * HIP for graphics card support.
 Uses hipBlas, hipSolver, and the HIP language.
 Does not yet support hipFFT.
 * cpptrace for backtraces.
 * LibreTT for GPU transposes.